Distomo massacre: The massacre

 On 10 June 1944, for over two hours, Waffen-SS troops of the 2nd company, I/7 battalion, 4th SS Polizei Panzergrenadier Division under the command of the 26-year-old SS-Hauptsturmführer Fritz Lautenbach went door to door and massacred Greek civilians as part of "savage reprisals" for a partisan attack upon the unit's convoy.

 A Greek housewife living in Distomo in a postwar affidavit known only as Nitsa N. stated on the afternoon of 10 June, she saw the Waffen-SS drive into the village and they immediately shot down everyone they saw on the streets.
 She reported that one of the SS kicked in the door to her house and shot down her husband and her children in the kitchen.
-Other accounts mentioned that 2nd company engaged extensively in rape, looting and mutilation.
-A Greek schoolgirl known as Sofia D. reported that she was with her father and brother working the fields outside of the village when they saw smoke rising up to blacken the sky on a bright, sunny afternoon..
+Other accounts mentioned that 2nd company engaged extensively in rape, looting, and mutilation.
+A Greek schoolgirl known as Sofia D. reported that she was with her father and brother working the fields outside of the village when they saw smoke rising up to blacken the sky.
 Sofia D. reported that her father told the children to stay in the field while he headed back for their mother.
-While heading away from Distomo, Sofia D. and her brother encounter Waffen-SS men on a truck headed towards the village and were both shot down as they attempted to run away.
+While heading away from Distomo, Sofia and her brother encountered Waffen-SS men on a truck headed towards the village and both were shot down as they attempted to run away.